 No matter what your age is now, getting started right away is the key to lowering nursing home insurance costs.
 Also, keep in mind that nursing home insurance coverage can vary widely based on your daily costs and your benefit period.

-In addition to the benefits listed above, you may also be interested in considering factors such as private or semi-private rooms, joint coverage with spouse, location of care and annual premiums.
+In addition to the benefits listed above, you may also be interested in considering factors such as private or semi-private rooms, joint coverage with a spouse, location of care, and annual premiums.

 Is Nursing Home Insurance Worth the Cost?

 Most people find that the benefits of nursing home insurance plans far outweigh the costs.
-By the time you are 65 or older, there is a 68 percent chance you will need some type of long term nursing home care.
+By the time you are 65 or older, there is a 68% chance you will need some type of long-term nursing home care.

 When you consider that you can pay $1,300 to $3,000 a year now, or $55,000 per year later, the cost of nursing home insurance may seem worth it.
 Even if you start at age 40, you only pay a total of $32,500 for an inflation-adjusted benefit of $750,000 by the time you are 65.

-Also, time is of the essence as the American Association for Long Term Care Insurance estimates that you have a 14 percent chance of being turned down for long term care insurance in your 50’s, and a a 25 percent chance of being turned down in your 60’s.
+Also, time is of the essence.
+The American Association for Long-Term Care Insurance estimates that you have a 14% chance of being turned down for long-term care insurance in your 50s, and a 25% percent chance of being turned down in your 60s.